tc-functors/docs/src/content/docs/getting-started/quick-start.md

 This is a rough draft and we are still working on the documentation.
 :::

-Now that we have installed `tc` and understood the features in abstract, let's try to walk through a basic tutorial of creating an ETL (Enhance-Transform-Load) flow using serverless entities.

 In this tutorial, we will attempt to learn about the core concepts in tc.